-The Department of Chemistry and Forensic Science at Waynesburg University will hold its annual Science Day Thursday, Dec.
-10. Organized in conjunction with the Office of Admissions and the American Chemical Society, local high school students and University applicants have the opportunity to spend the day as a science student.
+Waynesburg University’s Department of Chemistry and Forensic Science will hold its annual Science Day event Thursday, Dec.
+8. The event will primarily host prospective students who will have the opportunity to spend the day as a science student at the University.

-The University will also host an additional Science Day event for prospective students during the spring semester, Thursday, April 14.
+The University will also host an additional Science Day event for local high school students during the spring semester, Thursday, April 20, 2017.

 # # #

 724-852-7675 or firstname.lastname@example.org